-Watch for red-breasted nuthatches in the fall and winter of 2020.
+Watch for red-breasted nuthatches in the fall and winter.
 If you live in the eastern half of the United States, you might already have seen this species in your backyard.
-The summer cone and seed crops in the Far North have been less bountiful than normal, driving these birds southward in large numbers to find food.
+Less bountiful than normal summer cone and seed crops in the Far North will drive these birds southward in large numbers to find food.
 Make your feeders inviting by offering suet and suet dough, sunflower seed and hearts, as well as peanuts.

 Look for chickadees.
 Chickadees are very popular birds.
 All of the cool birds know to hang close to chickadees.
 Kinglets, warblers, and vireos will often follow these familiar birds, forming a feeding flock.
 If you hear a couple of chattering chickadees, check each bird in the flock—you have a good chance of spotting a migratory bird among them.